SergioPereo/Floppy/README.md

 Even if you can't do it monetarily I will be glad if you can point out bugs/improvements in this project since I'm relatively new to the language.
 I will do my best, but is also good to have a little help sometimes 🙂

 Also I would love to shout out the supporters from Buy Me a Coffee down below:

+# Nope this is not a tombstone, currently working on other projects.
+On december I will refactor this into something else.
+Will see, probably will make a dive into Rust 🙂